mnojek/robocon-snake/README.md

 - **Self-Collision**: Don't run into your own snake body.
 - **Extra Fruit**:
   - After eating 5 food items, an extra fruit appears.
-  - Extra fruit gives bonus points but disappears after a short time.
+  - Extra fruit gives 5 points bonus points but disappears after a short time.
 - **Lives**:
   - You start with 3 lives.
   - You lose a life when you collide with walls, borders, or yourself.
 - **Maps**:
   - The game features multiple maps.
-  - Advance to the next map by reaching the required score.
+  - Advance to the next map by eating 10 basic food.
 - **Game Over**:
   - The game ends when you lose all your lives.
-  - You get extra points when you finish all maps with remaining lives.
+  - You get +10 extra points for each remaining life if you finish all maps.

 ## High Scores

 - After the game ends, submit your name to save your score.
-- High scores are stored locally in your browser's `localStorage` and in a `highscores.json` file.
+- High scores are stored in a `highscores.json` file.
 - View the high score board after submitting your score.

 ## Credits